also known as: Tiszasalamon (HU), Šalamúnová (CZ), Solomonove (RU)

 Other spellings/names for Ukranian are Tisza-Salomon and Salamon.

-Solomonovo is located about 7 miles SSW of Uzhhorod (Ungvár).
+Solomonovo is located about seven miles south-southwest of Uzhhorod (Ungvár).

 Jews probably settled in Solomonovo in the late 18th century.